Shardcached/libshardcache/README.md

    the keys taking the newly added ones into account.

-   While the migration is in progress (and keys are being redistributed) the behaviour is the following :
+   While the migration is in progress (and keys are being redistributed) the behaviour is the following:

    - If a get operation arrives, first the old continuum is checked, if not found the new continuum is checked.